kubernetes-sigs/cluster-api/docs/proposals/20240807-in-place-updates.md

 Both `KCP` and `MachineDeployment` controllers follow a similar pattern around updates, they first detect if an update is required and then based on the configured strategy follow the appropiate update logic (note that today there is only one valid strategy, `RollingUpdate`).

-With `ExternalUpdate` strategy, CAPI controllers will compute the set of desired changes and iterate over the registered external updaters, requesting through the Runtime Hook the set of changes each updater can handle.
+With `InPlaceUpdates` feature gate enabled, CAPI controllers will compute the set of desired changes and iterate over the registered external updaters, requesting through the Runtime Hook the set of changes each updater can handle.
 The changes supported by an updater can be the complete set of desired changes, a subset of them or an empty set, signaling it cannot handle any of the desired changes.

-On each iteration, the controller will substract from the set of desired changes the subset returned by the updater.

-If this set is reduced to zero, then CAPI will determine that the update can be performed using the external strategy.
-CAPI will define the update plan as a list of sequential external updaters in a particular order and proceed to execute it.
-The update plan will be stored in the Machine object as an array of strings (the names of the selected external updaters).
+If any combination of the updaters can handle the desired changes then CAPI will determine that the update can be performed using the external strategy.

-If after iterating over all external updaters the remaining set still contains uncovered changes, CAPI will determine the desired state cannot be reached through external updaters.
-If a fallback rolling update strategy has been configured (this is optional), CAPI will replace the machines.
-If no fallback strategy is configured, we will surface the issue in the resource status.
-Machines will remain unchanged and the desired state won't be reached unless remediated by the user.
-Depending on the scenario, users can: ammend the desired state to something that the registered updaters can cover, register additional updaters capable of handling the desired changes or simply enable the fallback strategy.
+If any of the desired changes cannot be covered by the updaters capabilities, CAPI will determine the desired state cannot be reached through external updaters.
+In this case, it will fallback to the rolling update strategy, replacing machines as needed.

 ### MachineDeployment updates